In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 North of the Caves

 Head 10 minutes north to McKraken’s Landing, and you will find Hobart’s Lighthouse.
 The food is excellent, as are the views of Stoney Lake.
-Expect to pay mid to higher range for pub food.
+The price range for pub-style food is mid to high.

 Parks Near Warsaw Caves

 The Petroglyphs house the largest collection of Indigenous rock carvings in Canada.
-There is a glyph site that is sacred where you can view these carvings – unfortunately, cameras and phones are not permitted in the building.
+There is a sacred glyph site where you can view ancient carvings – unfortunately, cameras and phones are not permitted in the building.
 Pets are also not allowed in the building.
 To learn more about the Ojibway, visit the on-site Learning Place Visitor Centre.

 I will post a guide to the Petroglyphs hopefully soon – stay tuned. 🙂

-over head shot of the Warsaw Caves cavern entrance
+over head shot of the Peterborough Caves cavern entrance

 Want to find out if you’re afraid of tight spaces – this cavern opening at the Otonabee Conservation Area will help test that!

-If you’re looking for caves near Peterborough, then the Warsaw Caves in Ontario are the hidden gem for spelunking and exploring.
+If you’re looking for something to do in the Peterborough area, then the Warsaw Caves in Ontario are worth the trip for a day of spelunking and exploring.
 You can also rest up at the onsite campground, take a swim in the Indian River or paddle your way through the small town of Warsaw – the choice is yours.
 Warsaw Caves is a perfect destination for family and friends to get outside.

-So grab your hiking boots, pack your gear, and get ready to explore the wonders of the Warsaw Caves – your next great adventure awaits!
+So grab your hiking boots, pack your gear, and book your Warsaw Caves tour – your next great adventure awaits!

 Bookmark this post on Pinterest for future reference!